22 Outdated Wedding Rules No One Follows Anymore

 You need to mail printed invitation and RSVP cards

 “More couples are moving to email and digital invitations,” Watkins says.
 “It was common for my couples with international guests to email information rather than mail an invitation, but now it is acceptable for all weddings.
 Couples like that the responses are easier to track and emailing saves on costs.
 Guests like that they can respond by clicking a link rather than mailing back a response card.”
+Next, check out these important wedding invitation etiquette rules.

 “Without the traditional financial roles or financial help from the parents, this formality becomes an unneeded expense as modern couples see that they are essentially paying for two receptions,” says Amy McCord Jones, owner of Flower Moxie which helps brides make their own DIY floral creations.
 “Instead, couples are opting for a quiet dinner with immediate family.”